kmenzli/sphinx-poc/docs/Administration.rst

 ======================

-Starting from eXo Platform 5.2, it is possible to restrict which users can create and/or manage spaces through an interface easy to use.
+Starting from eXo Platform 5.2, it is possible to restrict which users can create and/or manage spaces through an easy to use interface .

 |image305|

 .. note:: By default, only the super user (i.e. **root**) is allowed to create spaces and only administrators (i.e.
-          the group ``*:/platform/administrators`` members) are allowed to manage spaces.
+          the members of the group ``*:/platform/administrators``) are allowed to manage spaces.

 The spaces administration interface is accessible via the menu Administration --> Spaces.